oluwatunmiisheii/react-smart-conditional/CONTRIBUTING.md

 - To install all dependencies: `pnpm install`
 - To run scripts defined in package.json: `pnpm run <script-name>`

-Thank you for contributing to react-conditional-render
+Thank you for contributing to react-smart-conditional